SiliconLabs/bluetooth_applications/bluetooth_bthome_v2_light/README.md

 ## Testing

 For testing, there should be at least 2 Silabs boards.
-One acts as a Switch device which use the "BTHome v2 - Switch" example.
+One acts as a Switch device which uses the "BTHome v2 - Switch" example.
 One acts as a Light device.

 ### Silicon Labs Devices